-If we thought eyebrows were raised when Son joined Spurs, then when Kevin De Bruyne joined Manchester City from Wolfsburg in August 2015 for an earth-shattering club-record fee of £54 million, those same eyebrows were raised so high you couldn’t see where eyebrows stopped and hairline started.
+If we thought eyebrows were raised when Son joined Spurs, Kevin De Bruyne’s transfer to Manchester City from Wolfsburg for a club-record fee of £54m saw those same eyebrows raised so high you couldn’t see where eyebrows stopped and hairline started.

 In fact, you just need to take a look at Jeff Stelling and the boys’ scathing comments on Soccer Saturday at the time of the transfer.
 Phil Thompson said: “The world is going mad.
 The money they are paying for this boy is absolutely bonkers.”
 Paul Merson backed that up with: “I just don’t see £50m for this player.
 I really do not see it at all.”

 With those words ringing in his ears, the Belgian midfielder set about proving them wrong, and by scoring 82 goals and providing 120 assists in 304 appearances, boy has he done that.

 De Bruyne has established himself amongst the very finest players in world football at the Etihad, winning City’s Player of the Season accolade on three occasions and joining Premier League legends Thierry Henry and Cristiano Ronaldo in becoming only the third player to win the PFA Player of the Year award in consecutive campaigns.

 No player has ever reached 50 assists in the division in quicker fashion than the brilliant Belgian, who has risen to ninth in the all-time rankings – whilst his average of 0.40 assists per game is far superior to any of the eight players he is bidding to catch.